verrazzano/docs/content/en/docs/samples/multicluster/sock-shop/_index.md

 environment, such as OKE.
 Other environments or deployments may require alternative mechanisms for retrieving addresses, ports, and such.

-Follow these steps to test the endpoints:
+Follow these steps to test the endpoints.

 1. Get the generated host name for the application.
    ```